 Make sure you’re using a template people will want to look at.
 Think about things like:

-What the layout should look like
+What the layout will be

 What typography you use